Looking for Mexico travel tips to help you plan your Mexican adventure? Look no further.

-In some places, you really have no other choice than to take a city taxi.
-If you do, take one from a rank rather than hailing one at random.
+Still, in some places where ridesharing apps don’t operate, you really have no other choice than to take a city taxi.
+If you do, take one from a rank or have your hotel reception/concierge organize one for you rather than hailing one at random.

 Express kidnappings happen when someone is driving a cab and poses as a taxi driver.
 When the tourist gets in the vehicle, other sketchy people enter and force the tourist to hand over their cash and valuables and withdraw the maximum amount of money from various ATMs.

 Sometimes this is done at gunpoint.
 The main motive is money and there is generally no intent to harm the person but this is no doubt traumatic and absolutely something that you want to avoid.